-- Over the next 2 years you will develop a strong basis in Robotics and Intelligent Devices, while also completing a work placement (subject to availability) or a design challenge in 3rd year.
+- Complete a work placement (subject to availability) or a design challenge in third year.

-- You will be encouraged to compete in high profile robot competitions and other competitive challenges.
+- Students are encouraged to compete in high profile robot competitions and other competitive challenges

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|